dosipod/SrWiki/Analog-Audio-Input-Options.md

 **Note 1:** Do NOT connect input devices to 5V (or Vin).
 The power should be connected to the 3.3V pin.

-**Note 2:** A piezo vibration sensor (from aliexpress) was successfully hooked up and tested.

-**Note 3:** On the ESP32, the default ADC pin is GPI36 (also known as VP), while the ESP8266 uses A0.
+**Note 2:** On the ESP32, the default ADC pin is GPI36 (also known as VP), while the ESP8266 uses A0.
 On ESP32, any GPIO related to ADC1 can be used - see next note.

-**Note 4:** If your ESP32 doesn't have pin 36, any of the other ADC1 (and not ADC2) pins should work.
+**Note 3:** If your ESP32 doesn't have pin 36, any of the other ADC1 (and not ADC2) pins should work.

-**Note 5:** On the ESP32, the ADC and I2S pins are defined in audio_reactive.h.
+**Note 4:** On the ESP32, the ADC and I2S pins are defined in audio_reactive.h.
 You can also select them in the sound settings UI.